Falaise pocket: Analysis

-The area in which the pocket had formed was full of the remains of battle.
+The pocket was full of the remains of battle.
 Villages had been destroyed, and derelict equipment made some roads impassable.
 Corpses of soldiers and civilians littered the area, along with thousands of dead cattle and horses.
 In the hot August weather, maggots crawled over the bodies, and swarms of flies descended on the area.
-Pilots reported being able to smell the stench of the battlefield hundreds of feet above it.
+Pilots reported the smell from hundreds of feet in the air.
 General Eisenhower recorded that:

 Fear of infection from the rancid conditions led the Allies to declare the area an "unhealthy zone".
-Clearing the area was a low priority though, and went on until well into November.
+Clearing the area was a low priority and went on until well into November.
 Many swollen bodies had to be shot to expunge gases within them before they could be burnt, and bulldozers were used to clear the area of dead animals.

 Disappointed that a significant portion of the German army had escaped from the pocket, many Allied commanders, particularly among the Americans, were critical of what they perceived as Montgomery's lack of urgency in closing the pocket.
 Writing shortly after the war, Ralph Ingersoll—a prominent peacetime journalist, who had served as a planner on Eisenhower's staff—expressed the prevailing American view at the time:

-Some historians have thought that the gap could have been closed earlier; Wilmot wrote that despite having British divisions in reserve, Montgomery did not reinforce Guy Simonds and that the Canadian drive on Trun and Chambois was not "vigorous and venturesome" as the situation demanded.
-The British author and historian Max Hastings wrote that Montgomery, having witnessed what he called a poor Canadian performance during Totalize, should have brought up veteran British divisions to take the lead.
-D'Este and Blumenson wrote that Montgomery and Harry Crerar might have done more to impart momentum to the British/Canadians.
+Some historians have thought that the gap could have been closed earlier; Wilmot wrote that, despite having British divisions in reserve, Montgomery did not reinforce Guy Simonds, and that the Canadian drive on Trun and Chambois was not as "vigorous and venturesome" as the situation demanded.
+The British author Max Hastings wrote that Montgomery, having witnessed what he called a poor Canadian performance during Totalize, should have brought up veteran British divisions to take the lead.
+D'Este and Blumenson wrote that Montgomery and Harry Crerar might have done more to impart momentum to the British–Canadians.
 Patton's post-battle claim that the Americans could have prevented the German escape, had Bradley not ordered him to stop at Argentan, was "absurd over-simplification".